Michaelmas Cay: A Gem of the Great Barrier Reef

 • The site is limited to 50 passengers on the cay at any time.

 Welcome to Michaelmas Cay, a beautiful jewel in the heart of the Great Barrier Reef.
-This picturesque cay is a must visit destination for nature lovers, beach lovers, and snorkelling aficionados.
+This picturesque cay is a must-visit destination for nature lovers, beach lovers, and snorkelling aficionados.
 Let’s dive into what makes Michaelmas Cay a unique and unforgettable experience.

-Features
+Michaelmas Cay Features

 This cay is part of a trio of neighbouring coral sand cays near the Outer Reef, making it a hotspot for marine biodiversity.
-Whether you’re a seasoned snorkeler or an eager beginner, Michaelmas Cay offers excellent opportunities to explore the under water world.
-The crystal-clear waters teem with vibrant Reef fish, creating a visual spectacle that captivates visitors of all levels of expertise.
+Whether you’re a seasoned snorkeler or an eager beginner, Michaelmas Cay offers excellent opportunities to explore the underwater world.
+The crystal-clear waters teem with vibrant reef fish, creating a visual spectacle that captivates visitors of all levels of expertise.

 Natural Beauty Beyond Compare